rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 With AIOps and event correlation, these three alerts are combined into a single ticket and routed to a Racker who can quickly see all the alerts in one place.

-The new features provide the following improvements to Rackspace’s monitoring system:
+The new features provide the following improvements to the Rackspace monitoring system:

 - Determine if a situation is related to a single device or multiple devices.
 - Improve routing to the Rackspace team best suited to provide support.
 - Enhance alert reporting via *situation* notices, which aggregate related alerts into a single notification.

-### Why it is changing
+### Why it is changing?

 Rackspace continually seeks to reduce resolution time, decrease ticket noise, and create a better overall customer experience.